 A majority of the adults in the neighborhood are wealthy and educated executives.
 They own stately homes that tend to maintain high real estate appreciation rates.
 Their upper-level careers keep them busy, but allow them to live comfortably.
 If you're an executive and want to keep similar company, consider settling in this neighborhood, rated as an executive lifestyle "best choice" neighborhood for Vermont by NeighborhoodScout's analysis, which rated it as better for executive lifestyles than 99.5% of the neighborhoods in Vermont.
 In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for urban sophisticates.

-In addition, uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 37 residents per square mile, is less crowded than 91.3% of all U.S. neighborhoods.
+In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 37 people per square mile living here, this neighborhood is less crowded than 91.3% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the neighborhood has more English and Swiss ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 28.8% of this neighborhood's residents have English ancestry and 3.2% have Swiss ancestry.